 TGbe editor: please make the following change in subclause 9.3.1.19.4, P152L52 in 11be D4.0

 The Resolution subfield in the Partial BW Info subfield indicates the resolution bandwidth for each bit in the Feedback Bitmap subfield.

-The Feedback Bitmap subfield indicates the request of each resolution bandwidth from the lowest frequency to the highest frequency with B1 indicating the lowest resolution bandwidth.
+The Feedback Bitmap subfield lists whether feedback is requested for each resolution bandwidth and is ordered (#19352) from the lowest frequency to the highest frequency with B1 indicating the lowest resolution bandwidth.
 Each bit in the Feedback Bitmap subfield is set to 1 if the feedback is requested on the corresponding resolution bandwidth.